 Listerine, Hydrogen Peroxide, Vinegar, Betadine.
-Mix a fairly weak soltuion with water in a bucket and sponge over the area, let stand in sun to dry then wash off.
+Mix a fairly weak solution with water in a bucket and sponge over the area, let stand in sun to dry then wash off.
 Do not pick scabs off or do anything else, clears up within a week or so if you do once or twice daily.

 1:10 solution of bleach and water.
 Treat area liberally with olive oil, it makes the hair grow back with its natural color.